williamwoneill/williamwoneill.github.io/_cleaning_articles/what-to-get-rid-of.markdown

 If there are things you can’t bear to part with, you don’t have to throw them away!
 If items have been in a moldy environment, store them in plastic-lidded bins outside of your home (in a garage or storage unit) until later.

 Other items:
-Get rid of or store cloth furniture (impossible to clean properly); Musical instruments (if you can get to all the surfaces to wipe down, fine, but otherwise store);
+- Get rid of or store cloth furniture (impossible to clean properly)
+- Musical instruments (if you can get to all the surfaces to wipe down, fine, but otherwise store)
-Rugs must be cleaned;
+- Rugs must be cleaned
-Carpet may need to be replaced with hard surface flooring if it’s older;
+- Carpet may need to be replaced with hard surface flooring if it’s older
-Mattresses can usually be saved by covering with an allergen dust cover (link); Shoes can be washed in a washing machine if they’re cloth; leather shoes can be cleaned by wiping them down;
+- Mattresses can usually be saved by covering with an allergen dust cover
+- Shoes can be washed in a washing machine if they’re cloth; leather shoes can be cleaned by wiping them down;
-Computers and laptops usually are just fine with surface wiping (see tips for cleaning hard surfaces).
+- Computers and laptops usually are just fine with surface wiping [(see tips for cleaning hard surfaces)](/surface-cleaning).